 How do I know if the person who is treating me is registered with RCCP?

 You can check if the person who is treating you is on our Register by looking them up on our online Register.
-Simply type their name in the search box in the top right hand corner of this page.
+Simply type their name in the search box here.

 What if the person I am looking for does not appear on the RCCP Register?

 This could be the case if the person concerned is a non-practicing registrant, a student or in the process of applying to the register.

 There are other organisations that the Health Care Professional may be registered with, in addition to the RCCP or as an alternative to our organisation.